Oh AI, You Silly Goose

 MIT recently published a thought-provoking (and slightly concerning) article about the possibility of human-AI love.
 What’s striking is how human this technology has become to us, and, perhaps more intriguingly, how human we’ve become in our responses to it.

 However, from a communications perspective, AI can often be off-putting to readers.
 Instead of finding it endearing, once people realize a post has been generated by AI, trust in the brand or individual behind the content tends to erode.
+Neil Patel did a study on how readers responded to AI, and they whole-heartedly were turned off as soon as they knew it was AI-generated.

-And honestly, there are plenty of telltale signs that give it away—beyond the suspicious overuse of the em dash.
-Here are a few markers that the friendly robot may have taken the pen:
+Here are a few markers that your beloved friendly robot may have taken the pen:

 • The “It’s not just X, it’s Y” formula: Example: “It’s not just about hard work—it’s about heart.”
 (AI’s favorite line.)